-Football as a people sport can be a bridge to expand China's influence while strengthening their economies, because football nowadays has turned into a profitable industry.
-Football is a market

-5 Severine Bardon, "The Economics of Sport in China: A Maturing Sector", China Perspectives No.1, 2008, pp. 40-46. which is unusual because of the intensity of customer' loyalty, in this case the fans or supporters, to create a brand of football into a market that is very special.
-Grant argued that partisanship and loyalty of supporters to a club make their fans willing to do anything, from purchasing expensive match tickets and club's merchandises, watch the game at a nonflexible time, and buying overpriced food or drinks that are sold in the stadium.6 Therefore, football supporters have become the subject of increasingly commercialized and commodified nature of professional football.7

-In order to obtain sustainable development through sport, football clubs should be seen as an economic factor, like a company, because of its importance lies in how football clubs can contribute to ensure economic prosperity, environmental quality and social equity.
-Transition from productionbased economy to a service based economy and consumption provide power to obtain sustainable development through football8.
+Football as a peoplesport can be a bridge to expand China's influence while strengthening their economies, because football nowadays has turned into a profitable industry.
+Football is a market which is unusual because of the intensity of customer' loyalty, in this case the fans or supporters, to create a brand of football into a market that is very special.
+Grant argued that partisanship and loyalty of supporters to a club make their fans willing to do anything, from purchasing expensive match tickets and club's merchandises, watch the game at a non flexible time, and buying overpriced food or drinks that are sold in the stadium.
+Therefore, football supporters have become the subject of increasingly commercialised and commodified nature of professional football.7 factor, like a company, because of its importance lies in how football clubs can contribute to ensure economic prosperity, environmental quality and social equity.
+Transition from production-based economy to a service based economy and consumption provide power to obtain sustainable development through football.8